 In all states in the U.S., including California, there is an option to go through foreclosure via judicial sale, in which a court supervises the sale, and makes sure that the proceeds first go to the lender, and then to any other entities that may have a lien or other interest in the property (in order of priority), and, finally, to the borrower, if anything is left.
 In various states, mortgages which have not been refinanced are "non-recourse loans."
 This means that, in the event of default, the bank can take ownership of the house and sell it; but if the sale price happens to be less than the balance of the mortgage, the lender cannot go after the debtor for the remainder.
 Because of this, some people have found that their best option is to simply walk away from the home if the mortgage is more than the house is worth.
-You should talk with a Jackson, California lawyer to see if this state is one of them.
+You should talk with a Jackson, California Lawyer to see if this state is one of them.

 How Can I Avoid Foreclosure in California?

 First, and most importantly, you should not dismiss the issue.
-Failing to respond to foreclosure calls from your lender will not make a issue go away.
+Failing to respond to foreclosure calls from your lender will not make an issue go away.
 You should stay in touch, and be straightforward with, your creditor as much as possible.
 You should keep in mind that banks normally don't want to take your Jackson home.
 They aren't in the real estate business, and expect to make money through interest on the loan, not by selling your house.
 If you are up-front with them early on, they will probably make a reasonable effort to accommodate your financial system if it will prevent you from defaulting.

 If no deal can be worked out, or the mortgage payments have become prohibitive, you may consider a "short sale".
 While the lender has to consent to it, many will take a moderate loss if it means avoiding foreclosure (which lenders typically treat as a last resort).
 This allows you to sell the house for whatever price it can fetch on the current market, and hand the proceeds over to the bank.
 If the sale nets less than the balance, some or all of the deficiency may be forgiven.
 There is also the option of a "short refinance," which forgives a considerable portion of your mortgage debt, and refinances the rest.